SmartGridready/SGrPython/README.md

 generic_interface.py has a script with an example on how to use these functions.

-- For the xsdata documentation and the library documentation please go to sgr_library folder in this directory.
+- For the xsdata documentation and the library documentation please go to sgr_commhandler folder in this directory.
 There you will find the specific the documentation.
-- For EXAMPLES on how to use the library, you will also find them in the sgr_library file, as 'examples'.
+- For EXAMPLES on how to use the library, you will also find them in the sgr_commhandler file, as 'examples'.

 ## 2.1) Pip Installation